-What does it mean if in addition to cancer my report also mentions atypical duct hyperplasia (ADH), atypical lobular hyperplasia (ALH), ductal carcinoma in-situ (DCIS), intraductal carcinoma, lobular carcinoma in-situ (LCIS), or in-situ lobular carcinoma?
+What does it mean if, in addition to cancer, my report also mentions atypical ductal hyperplasia (ADH), atypical lobular hyperplasia (ALH), ductal carcinoma in situ (DCIS), intraductal carcinoma, lobular carcinoma in situ (LCIS), or in-situ lobular carcinoma?

 What does it mean if my report mentions estrogen receptor (ER) or progesterone receptor (PR)?

-Receptors are proteins on the outside surfaces of cells that can attach to certain substances, such as hormones, that circulate in the blood.
-Normal breast cells and some breast cancer cells have receptors that attach to estrogen and progesterone.
+Receptors are proteins on cells that can attach to certain substances, such as hormones, that circulate in the blood.
+Normal breast cells and some breast cancer cells have receptors that attach to the hormones estrogen and progesterone.
 These 2 hormones often fuel the growth of breast cancer cells.

 An important step in evaluating a breast cancer is to test a portion of the cancer removed during the biopsy (or surgery) to see if they have estrogen and progesterone receptors.
 Cancer cells may contain neither, one, or both of these receptors.
 Breast cancers that contain estrogen receptors are often referred to as ER-positive (or ER+) cancers, while those containing progesterone receptors are called PR-positive (or PR+) cancers.
 Women with hormone receptor-positive cancers tend to have a better prognosis and are much more likely to respond to hormone therapy than women with cancers without these receptors.

-All breast cancers, with the exception of lobular carcinoma in situ (LCIS), should be tested for these hormone receptors when they have the breast biopsy or surgery.
+All breast cancers and pre-cancers, with the exception of lobular carcinoma in situ (LCIS), should be tested for these hormone receptors when they have the breast biopsy or surgery.

 Results for ER and PR are reported separately and can be reported in different ways: